How to Improve Your Patient Access Services

 Support from the top for PA is not only strategic and philosophical, but also practical.
 This includes making sure that PA has the latest technological tools necessary to deliver quality PA workflow.
 This could mean providing PA staff members with improved visibility tools into ED and inpatient unit availability, allowing for better and more productive PA decision-making.
 For patients, this might entail offering a high-quality, 24/7 online patient portal, providing information on lab results, discharge summaries and billing and scheduling information.

-Improving PA Performance
+Improving Patient Access Performance

 Assuming that a health care system has done all it can from a strategic and operational standpoint to further PA’s success, what can PA departments specifically do to improve themselves?
 Consider the following areas for PA improvement: